Khairunsa/khairunsa.github.io/README.md

-# 💼 Khairunnisa Aulia Rahma's Portfolio
+# Khairunnisa Aulia Rahma | Portfolio
 Welcome to my portfolio!
 Here, you'll find a collection of my professional projects, academic achievements, and organizational experiences.
 I am passionate about consulting, data analytics, and machine learning, and I strive to deliver impactful solutions through innovative approaches.
+**---**

 ## 🎓 Education
 **Bandung Institute of Technology (ITB) (2022 - Present)**
 **S1 Industrial Engineering** - IPK 3,48/4,00
+**---**

 ## 📊 Project Consulting

 ### PROXSIS Consulting Group
-PROXSIS Consulting Group (PCG) is a leading consulting firm in Indonesia, providing advisory and consultancy services as part of the PROXSIS and Co. holding company.
-During my tenure as an Associate Consultant, I contributed to high-impact national-scale projects for State-Owned Enterprises (SOEs), focusing on risk management, contingency planning, and performance optimization.
+PROXSIS Consulting Group is a leading consulting firm in Indonesia, providing advisory and consultancy services as part of the PROXSIS and Co. holding company.
+During my Internship as an Associate Consultant, I contributed to high-impact national-scale projects for State-Owned Enterprises (SOEs), focusing on risk management, contingency planning, and performance optimization.

 ### Key Contributions:
 ✅ **Supported 5 National-Scale Projects**: